agalue/opennms-drift-kubernetes/README.eks.md

 The first 2 commands will trigger the removal of the Route 53 entries associated with the ingresses.
 The last will take care of the rest (including the PVCs).

-This process could take on average between 15 to 20 minutes to complete.
+This process could take on average between 10 to 15 minutes to complete.
 If waiting is not feasible, remove `--wait` from the last command.